Bob Corker: Business career

 In an interview with Esquire, Corker said that he started working when he was 13, collecting trash and bagging ice.
 Later he worked at Western Auto and as a construction laborer.
 After graduating from college, he worked for four years as a construction superintendent.
 During this time he saved up $8,000, which he used to start a construction company, Bencor, in 1978.
 The company's first large contract was with Krystal restaurants, building drive-through windows.
 The construction company became successful, growing at 80 percent per year, according to Corker, and by the mid-1980s carried out projects in 18 states.
 He sold the company in 1990.

 In 1999, Corker acquired two of the largest real estate companies in Chattanooga: real estate developer Osborne Building Corporation and property management firm Stone Fort Land Company.
 In 2006, he sold the properties and assets that had formed these companies to Chattanooga businessman Henry Luken.

 In recognition of his business success, in 2005 the University of Tennessee at Chattanooga named him to their "Entrepreneurial Hall of Fame."
 Corker has said that he believes his business background has been valuable in his political career and that experience "gives [him] unique insights and allows [him] to weigh in, in valuable ways".
 As of 2008, Corker's assets were estimated at more than $19 million.

-1994 U.S. Senate campaign
+1994 U.S. Senate campaign and Tennessee Finance Commissioner

 Corker first ran for the United States Senate in 1994, finishing second in the Republican primary to eventual winner Bill Frist.
 During the primary campaign, Frist's campaign manager attacked Corker, calling him "pond scum".
 Despite the rhetoric, Corker arrived in Nashville the morning after the primary to offer the Frist campaign his assistance.
 He went on to campaign for Frist in the general election.

 From 1995 to 1996, Corker was the Commissioner of Finance and Administration for the State of Tennessee, an appointed position, working for Governor Don Sundquist.
+One of Corker's first acts as commissioner was to encourage Sundquist to reconsider suspending construction on Bicentennial Capitol Mall State Park in Nashville.